ericwoud/buildR64arch/README.md

 * -a   : Install necessairy packages.
 * -A   : Remove necessairy packages.
-* -SD  : Format SD card
+* -F   : Format SD card
 * -l   : Add this option to `-SD` if you want to format a loop-device
 * -r   : Build RootFS.
 * -c   : Execute chroot